All Episodes

 And I said to him, I'll just tell you what I told him.

-I said, from the vantage point I had, I was I was at the Ring of Honor level at Cowboy Stadium, and we had uh I had 40 clients at the Super Bowl this weekend, and I do it every year, but this was the first in four years I've stayed for the game.
+I said, from the vantage point I had, I was at the ring of honor level at Cowboy Stadium, and I had 40 clients at the Super Bowl this weekend.

-Normally I go down for a Friday night dinner, and then I come home and I host my own party on Sunday at my fashionable oceanside estate.
+Normally I go down for a Friday night dinner, and then I come home and I host my own party on Sunday at my fashionable Oceanside estate.

 We had just a great, great client dinner on Friday night at Nick and Sam's.

-Uh Al Michaels came by, said some words beforehand.
+Al Michaels came by, said some words beforehand.

-Michael Irvin, I asked him to come by and and do 30 minutes uh on what it was like to appear in one of the and he had Michael Irvin had people in the palm of their hand the palm of his hand.
+Michael Irvin, I asked him to come by and do 30 minutes on what it was like to appear in one of the game.

-Uh and then Al Michaels and his wife came back.
+And then Al Michaels and his wife came back.

-This second time Al's done that.
+This is the second time Al's done that.

-Uh he left to go to commissioner's party.
+He left to go to Commissioner's Party.

 He came back because the food over there was bad.

-Uh yeah, and we played football in the back room.
+Yeah, and we played football in the back room.

 Catherine and I went back there.

-We got some pictures playing uh playing football.
+We got some pictures playing football.

 We set out a football field in the back.

-We we took over the wine room.
+We took over the wine room.

-Uh and uh Robert Kraft and his wife Myra of New England Patriots were there.
+And Robert Kraft and his wife Myra of New England Patriots were there.

-We're just having a we're having a grand old time.
+We're having a grand old time.

 We did have a fundraising thing on Saturday night.

-We've got forty six people in there.
+We've got 46 people in there.

-And we're on the Steelers' side in the corner down the Steelers end zone.
+And we're on the Steelers side in the corner down the Steelers' end zone.

-Uh great view of everything.
+Great view of everything.

 And the volume's turned up.